-- 1. Public health is of primary concern in transport programs.
-The following medical considerations should be in place prior to transport; vaccines should be done on intake and in compliance with appropriate vaccine handling protocols. - Rabies vaccinations should be administered by a licensed veterinarian for all animals 16 weeks or older, or in compliance with state standards for the source agency, unless contraindicated for health reasons. - Conduct a visual exam to rule out the existence of bite wounds, open sores/wounds, runny eyes or runny nose, kennel cough, diarrhea, dermatitis or lethargy. - If an animal has recently been spayed or neutered, there has been other surgery, or he/she is recuperating from other medical treatment, the animal should have at least 48 hours of recovery time before transport.
+- If an animal has recently been spayed or neutered, there has been other surgery, or he/she is recuperating from other medical treatment, the animal should have at least 48 hours of recovery time before transport.
 Surgery other than spay/neuter is not recommended prior to transport. - Each animal has a valid health certificate signed by a licensed veterinarian.
 Some states require health certificates signed by a USDA licensed veterinarian.
 Please check with your local area & state for guidance. - 2.
 Young animals should be at least eight weeks old at time of transport unless they are being sent with their mother. - 3.
-Each animal should pass the minimum behavior requirements; transported animals should not exhibit aggression. - 4.
-Animals with known contagious or communicable diseases are not eligible for transport - 5.
-All animals must be sterilized either by the source agency if possible or by the destination agency prior to adoption. - Reference: https://www.parsemusfoundation.org/projects/ovary-sparing-spray - Reference: http://bestfriends.org/our-work/spay-and-neuter-education
+No more than two dogs or cats, 8 weeks of age and older that are comparable size, may be transported in same kennel. - 4.
+Each animal should pass the minimum behavior requirements; transported animals should not exhibit aggression. - 5.
+Animals with known contagious or communicable diseases are not eligible for transport - 6.
+All animals should be offered food and water within the 4 hours preceding the flight, this should be documented on the flight manifest. - 7.
+For puppies or kittens under 16 weeks of age please provide canned wet food inside kennel or a small meal the morning of flight or as directed by veterinarian - 8.
+All animals must be sterilized either by the source agency if possible or by the destination agency prior to adoption. - 9.
+Identifying litters of puppies/kittens; use a collar form of identification suggestions are: - a.
+Whelping collars